 Kyle Squires is the dean of the Ira A. Fulton Schools of Engineering at Arizona State University.
-With nearly 27,000 students and 75 degree options offered on two campuses and online, the Fulton Schools of Engineering is the largest and most comprehensive engineering school in the United States.
-Faculty and students in the Fulton Schools are engaged in research and innovation endeavors that result in approximately $119M of external funding and numerous entrepreneurial outputs.
+With more than 30,000 students and more than 75 degree options offered on two campuses and online, the Fulton Schools of Engineering (FSE) is the largest and most comprehensive engineering school in the United States.
+Faculty and students in the Fulton Schools are engaged in research and innovation endeavors that result in approximately $145M of external funding and numerous entrepreneurial outputs.

 Squires leads the advancement of the Fulton Schools, focused on global leadership in engineering education and research and innovation at scale.
 Central to the student experience is the “Fulton Difference” – opportunities beyond the classroom that include signature undergraduate and graduate research, peer mentoring, entrepreneurship, student organizations, internships, and community service.
 The Fulton Schools research enterprise is characterized by discoveries of fundamental value and advancement of technologies for immediate impact, as evidenced by the fact that FSE is among the top 10 schools in the country for licenses and options, startups and invention disclosures per $10 million in research expenditures.

 With an established record in research leadership and academic administration, Squires is working with the faculty and students to increase the impact of the Fulton Schools worldwide.
-This includes driving educational innovation at scale to deliver high-quality engineering degree programs online, recruitment of outstanding faculty, and scaling up of the FSE research enterprise to create an unparalleled innovation engine for the state and region.
+This includes driving educational innovation to deliver high-quality engineering degree programs online, recruiting outstanding faculty, and scaling the FSE research enterprise to create an unparalleled innovation engine for the state and region.

 Squires has held numerous visiting appointments in the U.S., Japan and France and was elected a Fellow of the American Physical Society in 2008.
-Squires holds a B.S. in mechanical engineering from Washington State University and M.S. and Ph.D. degrees in mechanical engineering from Stanford University.
+Squires holds a Bachelor of Science in mechanical engineering from Washington State University and master’s and doctoral degrees in mechanical engineering from Stanford University.

 Learn more about our amazing engineering students.